 In different forms, The Well programs have been nourishing the community since 2005.
-In 2019 we moved from the fiscal agency of ArtWorks, to our own 501(c)3, A Mindful Moment.
+In 2019 we became the artist-led non-profit, A Mindful Moment.

-A Mindful Moment's mission is to improve the mental and emotional well being, connectedness, and effectiveness of all citizens through arts integration, mindfulness, movement and healing-centered practices.
+A Mindful Moment's mission is to improve the mental and emotional well-being, connectedness, and effectiveness of all citizens through arts integration, mindfulness, music, movement, and healing-centered practices.

-Abby Schnure joined The Well in 2019 as the communications coordinator to bring our three programs into a single communication stream.
-In addition to managing The Well communication and marketing, she is a conceptual weaver and facilitator, anchored in a fascination of the weaving process as a metaphor for understanding ones internal and external environments.
+Rowe joined The Well in 2019 as the communications coordinator to bring our three programs into a single communication stream.
+In addition to their work with The Well, they are a conceptual weaver, writer, and facilitator.
+Rowe is fascinated by the weaving process as a metaphor for understanding the relationship between one's internal and external environments.

 Jane Fisher, Treasurer